Pike Place Market Honors our 250+ Women-Owned Businesses

 For a complete list of women-owned and operated businesses to support at Pike Place Market, visit here.

-Pike Place Market Preservation and Development Authority PDA – The nine-acre historic district is maintained and operated by the Pike Place Market Preservation and Development Authority (PDA), a nonprofit public corporation created by the City of Seattle in 1973.
+Pike Place Market Preservation and Development Authority PDA – The nine-acre historic district is maintained and operated by the Pike Place Market Preservation and Development Authority (PDA), a not-for-profit public corporation created by the City of Seattle in 1973.
 The PDA supports the Market’s remarkable community by increasing farm and food retailing opportunities, supporting small and marginal businesses, and providing services for low-income individuals.
 In addition, PDA helps protect the essence of the Market by preserving, rehabilitating and maintaining the buildings within the Market.
 PikePlaceMarket.org

 ###